Best US Online Gambling Sites

 - Frequent promotional offers including deposit bonuses, getaways and other special promotions

-The two main laws that focus on online gambling in the US include both the Wire Act and UIGEA:
+There are two main federal laws that focus on online gambling in the US:

 Wire Act – The Federal Wire Act was introduced in 1961 and signed off by JFK with the principle purpose of making interstate gambling illegal as a way to combat organized crime.
 As a package of 8 different bills under the Inter-State Anti-Crime Acts, the Wire Act originally sought to make illegal transactions related to gambling (bookmaking for example) across state lines and had nothing to do with the Internet (as it wouldn’t even exist for another 30 years).